 Our proscribed world is not so black and white and that truth may also extend to livestock.
 At least to Rezzy, a holstein cow that likes to hang out—not with her own people—but with chickens!

-Apparently, Rezzy had a difficult birth, and almost died.
-It took her a few days to be able to stand, and walk around, and during this brief period, the owners of Applecheek Farm in Vermont also discovered that Rezzy was blind.
-Their two young children came to the rescue and bottle fed the calf, and nursed it back to full health including her eyesight.
+Apparently, Rezzy had a difficult birth and almost died.
+It took her a few days to be able to stand and walk around.
+During this brief period, the owners of Applecheek Farm in Vermont also discovered that Rezzy was blind.
+Their two young children came to the rescue and bottle fed the calf and nursed it back to full health including restoring her eyesight.